Skip to content

 Council and Presidential team

-• reduce its size to 12 members
+• reduce the size of Council to 12 members

 • change the selection process for Council from an election to an appointment process